flowsnow/next-js-kloudvibe-front-end/content/pages/pricing.md

       getting in the right set of mind is crucial to success
     actions: []
     type: section_cta
+  - section_id: lorem-ipsum
+    title: Sign up now
+    subtitle: "Classes are on location only!\_ \_ We take pride in working directly with our students"
+    background: gray
+    features: []
+    type: section_features
   - section_id: faq
     type: section_faq
     background: gray